Code-Institute-Submissions/ConRdav-pp4-three-lions_JulyResub/README.md

 ## Features

 ### Welcome to Three Lions
-Upon opening the app, users are met with a page full of blog posts which even without an account they can view.
+Upon opening the app, users are met with a landing page full of blog posts which even without an account they can view.
 The navbar for users without an account will have a sign up option allowing them to create their own account.

 ### Create An Account